openharmony/docs/en/application-dev/reference/native-lib/guidance-on-ndk-libc-interfaces-affected-by-permissions.md

 2. The API cannot be used because it is a kernel API that is not exposed.

-3. The use of the musl libc API is restricted by SELinux.
+3. The use of the musl libc API is restricted by SELinux.<!--Del-->
-    For details about SELinux, see [OpenHarmony SELinux Overview](../../../device-dev/subsystems/subsys-security-selinux-overview.md).
+    For details about SELinux, see [OpenHarmony SELinux Overview](../../../device-dev/subsystems/subsys-security-selinux-overview.md).<!--DelEnd-->

 4. The use of the musl libc API is restricted by the sandbox mechanism.
 For details about the sandbox mechanism, see [Application Sandbox](../../file-management/app-sandbox-directory.md).